Keeping Children Safe

 Reporting Child Abuse

-The Division of Child Protection and Permanency - DCP&P (formerly known as the Division of Youth and Family Services or DYFS) is New Jersey's child protection and child welfare agency.
+The Division of Child Protection and Permanency (DCP&P) is New Jersey's child protection and child welfare agency.
 Its mission is to ensure the safety, permanency, and well-being of children and to support families.
 Each year, DCP&P contracts with many community-based agencies throughout the state to provide services to children and families.
 Such services include counseling, parenting skills classes, substance abuse treatment, in-home services, foster care and residential placement.

 DCP&P is also responsible for investigating allegations of child abuse and neglect and, if necessary, arranging for the child's protection and the family's treatment.
-The Child Abuse Hotline (State Central Registry) receives all reports of child abuse and neglect 24-hours a day, 7-days a week.
-Any person having reasonable cause to believe that a child has been subjected to abuse or acts of abuse should report this by calling the Hotline at 1-877 NJ ABUSE (1-877-652-2873).
-If the child is in immediate danger, call 9-1-1 as well as the Child Abuse Hotline.
+The Child Abuse Hotline receives all reports of child abuse and neglect 24-hours a day, 7-days a week.
+Any person having reasonable cause to believe that a child has been subjected to abuse or acts of abuse should report this by calling the Hotline at 1-877-652-2873.
 A concerned caller does not need proof to report an allegation of child abuse and can make the report anonymously.